Szapi/cpp-structural-delegates/motivation.md

 ```

 #### Delegate Class
-The delegate itself is a simple, inline class, with type erasure, and a 'retrofitted' function table:
+The delegate itself is a simple, inline class, with type erasure, and an 'ad-hoc function table':

 ```cpp
 class communication_configs_delegate final